Marshall Rosenbluth: Additional information

 Upon his retirement, he took on the responsibility of chief scientist of the Central Team for the International Thermonuclear Experimental Reactor (ITER) until 1999.
 Rosenbluth also served as a member of the JASON Defense Advisory Group.

 Rosenbluth was affectionately known as the Pope of Plasma Physics in reference to his deep understanding of the field.

+Personal life

+Arianna Rosenbluth was his first wife; they were married in 1951, while he was at Stanford.
+They had four children together.
+They later divorced; he married Sara Rosenbluth (formerly Sara Unger), an artist and educator in 1980, and they were together until his death.